molinav/docker-pyenv/README.md

 # Docker-PyEnv

 This repository creates GNU/Linux Docker images with a specific Python version using PyEnv.
-Current tested base images include [Ubuntu:20.04] and [CentOS:7].
+Current tested base images include [Ubuntu 20.04] and [CentOS 7].

 ## Features